ChristopherA/intro-mac-command-line/part1-basics.md

 {your computer name}:~ {your user name}$ 🁢
 ```

-The `d` on the left tells you that the item in the directory is another directory.
-A hyphen `-` tells you that the item is a file.

-You can also add the path to see the contents of that `ls -la Public`
+You can also add the name of a directory as an arguement to see the contents of that directory, for example `ls -la Public`

 ```
-{your computer name}:~ {your user name}$ ls Public total 0 drwxr-xr-x+  5 ChristopherA  staff  170 Oct 21 18:44 .
-drwxr-xr-x+ 13 ChristopherA  staff  442 Apr 12 12:41 ..
+{your computer name}:~ {your user name}$ ls -la Public total 0 drwxr-xr-x+  5 ChristopherA  staff  170 Oct 21 18:44 . drwxr-xr-x+ 13 ChristopherA  staff  442 Apr 12 12:41 ..